VenusMcflytrap/Data-Analysis-Portfolio/README.md

 ## About

-I am a passionate data analyst with experience in using tools like Power BI, Python, SQL, and Excel to drive business decisions through data-driven insights.
+I am a passionate data analyst with experience in using tools like Power BI, Python, MySQL, and Excel to drive business decisions through data-driven insights.
 ## Portfolio Projects

 ### Power BI Projects